TrustBound/dream_test/documentation/09-snapshot-testing.md

 - You want confidence that output didn’t change unexpectedly.
 - The output is large/structured enough that writing a manual assertion would be noisy.

+The real “why” is readability: a snapshot test often makes the intent clearer than a dozen micro-assertions.

 ### When to avoid snapshots

 - The output includes inherently unstable data (timestamps, random IDs) unless you normalize it.
 - The output is so small that a direct `equal(...)` is clearer.

+If your snapshot fails every day for “expected reasons,” it’s no longer buying you safety—it’s training you to ignore diffs.

 ### String snapshots + `inspect` snapshots